 A Visit to Asahikawa Design Center

-Asahikawa Design Center is certainly the best place in town to appreciate the region’s contemporary furniture design.
+Asahikawa Design Center is the best place in town to appreciate the region’s contemporary furniture design.
 I took a short cab ride from Asahikawa Station, just 15 minutes.
 While at first glance I didn’t think much of the building’s warehouse façade, I was soon taken by a gorgeous covered walkway leading to the entrance, with wooden beams lining the ceiling.
 When I stepped inside I was kindly greeted by the staff and handed a few brochures in English.

-The set-up of Design Center lies somewhere between museum and showroom, with an IKEA-style layout, only made for the high-end furniture connoisseur.
+The set-up of the Design Center lies somewhere between museum and showroom, with an IKEA-style layout, only made for the high-end furniture connoisseur.
 There is no right or wrong way to navigate the many cubicles, display walls and faux living rooms that fill the first and second floors of the building.
 I slowly meandered from one display to the next, taking the time to stop and admire the detailing in a wooden chair or the color scheme in an interior design layout.
 An array of pastel accent pillows caught my eye at one point, as did a children’s playroom that doesn’t taken sophisticated design for granted.

 One of the most zany furniture pieces I came across was an ottoman covered in a thick fur coat.
 That in itself was not notable, but the fur tail and wooden feet made it a true original.
 No matter how many times I did a double-take I couldn’t shake the feeling that the ottoman could come to life and walk out of the design center on its own four legs.